jfisher-usgs/RNWIS/README.md

 The following instructions are provided for accessing NWIS using **RNWIS**.
 The site administrator must
-[install the Ingres II client](http://bwtst.usgs.gov/database/ingres/ "Ingres") on the user's computer (only available in 32-bit).
+[install the Ingres II client](http://bwtst.usgs.gov/database/ingres/ "Ingres") (only available in 32-bit) on the user's computer.
 The user must be added to the *nwis_select* Ingres access group (see section 1.5 of the [NWIS Security System Documentation](http://nwis.usgs.gov/nwisdocs4_2/nwis_security.pdf "NWIS Security")).
 **RNWIS** must be installed on the user's computer.